waqardongre/tdmdjangoherokuapi/README.md

     Both Front end and backend is developed following best practices.

-    App have perfect input validations and a Beautiful Bootstrab styled UI which is able to run offline because Bootstrab style css file is saved in the Angular project.
+    App have perfect input validations and a Beautiful Bootstrap styled UI which is able to run offline because Bootstrap style css file is saved in the Angular project.

 ## This repository is DRF(Django Rest Framework) API server for this App.